Nicholas Manton: Research

 Manton has made contributions to the theory of soliton-like particles in two and three dimensions.
 He calculated the forces between static and moving monopoles and vortices in gauge theories, leading to the geometrical idea of moduli space dynamics.
 This has been applied to the classical, quantum and statistical mechanics of solitons.
 He has also developed the theory of skyrmions as a soliton model of atomic nuclei.

 He discovered the unstable sphaleron solution in the electroweak sector of the Standard Model of particle physics.
 The Higgs field is topologically twisted within a sphaleron.
 The sphaleron defines an energy scale for baryon and lepton number violation in the early universe — an energy scale within the range of the Large Hadron Collider.
-His other work includes the construction of a 10-dimensional theory containing supergravity and Yang–Mills theory, which is a low-energy limit of superstring theory.
+His other work includes the construction of type I supergravity, a 10-dimensional supergravity theory with Yang–Mills fields, which is also a low-energy limit of superstring theory.

 Awards and honours

 Manton was elected a Fellow of the Royal Society (FRS) in 1996.